DanielMartensson/BooK/README.md

 * Using GMail SMTP server to send message to the members
 * Spring Boot with Spring Security and JPA and Hibernate
 * Made in JavaFX = Avaiable for booth Android and Iphone
+* Admin have rights to change roles(ADMIN/USER), password and username for other users
+* Auto deleting old meetings that are over 1 week old
 ```

 ## How to use